© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Lower Court Standing Stone is a scheduled monument protected by Cadw under reference CM146.
 View the official record →

-Lower Court Standing Stone is a prehistoric standing stone located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference Cadw SAM CM146.
+Lower Court Standing Stone is a prehistoric standing stone located in Carmarthenshire, Wales, dating to the Neolithic or Bronze Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM146.

 Lower Court Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Lower Court Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM146.